Azure/azure-sdk-for-java/sdk/identity/azure-identity/src/samples/Azure Cache For Redis/Lettuce/Azure-AAD-Authentication-With-Lettuce.md

 [Authenticate with Azure AD - Handle Re-Authentication](#authenticate-with-azure-ad-handle-re-authentication) This sample is recommended users looking to build long-running applications and would like to handle re authenticating with Azure AD upon token expiry.

+**Note:** The below sample uses the Azure Identity library's `ClientCertificateCredential`.
+The credential can be replaced with any of the other `TokenCredential` implementations offered by the Azure Identity library.

 ##### Challenges
+The Lettuce Redis Client Handshake process is described below.
+The RESP 3 Protocol uses `HELLO` command which currently is not supported on service side.
 ![image](https://github.com/Azure/azure-sdk-for-java/blob/main/sdk/identity/azure-identity/images/lettuce-aad-handshake.png)

 ##### Raw Redis CLI Connection Behavior